patriksson/tea_cozy/README.md

 # tea_cozy

-Project from an online course in HTML/CSS.
+Project from an online course in HTML/CSS at CodeCademy.